-In particular, nutrigenomics and microbiomics drive the immediate, practical application in devising weight loss strategies both from an individual as well as public health perspective:
+In particular, nutrigenomics and microbiomics drive the immediate, practical application in devising weight loss strategies both from individual as well as public health perspectives:

 Microbiomics studies the interaction of food and nutrients with the highly individualized microbial communities residing in the gut.
-The gut flora not only influences digestion and assimilation but also shapes human metabolism by contributing their own enzymes and byproducts.
+Gut flora not only influence nutrient digestion and assimilation but also shape human metabolism by contributing their own enzymes and byproducts.

 It is this interplay of food and nutrients with the microbiome and our genetic material that influences the systems and biological processes that lead us either toward health and immunity or dysfunction and disease.
 PN seeks to tip the balance in favor of a healthy body and a full, active life.

 The gut microbiome has been implicated in modulating immune function, and to some extent, brain function.
 Interactions between food, genomics, and microbiomics could well become the new challenge for the future in preventive medicine, according to experts.